 This recipe for Tapas Style Carrots, or similar, is found throughout Southern Europe, the French, Italians, Spanish and Portuguese all have a variation of it, the carrots can be served warm or cold, but preferably not hot.
-They make a great accompaniment to almost all simply cooked meat and fish dishes such as grilled, fried or barbecued foods.
+They look delightful in our Copper Tri-ply 10cm Mini Casserole and serve as a great accompaniment to almost all simply cooked meat and fish dishes such as grilled, fried or barbecued foods.

 Prep/Cooking Time: 10 mins

 - 500 grams small carrots, a variety such as Chantenay is ideal.
 Peel the carrots or scrub them without peeling if the skins are blemish free and tender.
 Do remove the tops and root end though!